ganesh-prabakaran/Vehicle_Detection_And_Tracking/Writeup.md

 ### Pipeline

+Pipeline defintion involves various steps involving feature extraction, derive prediction on each sliding window defined and conclude the vehicle location.
 Following are the steps involved in the pipeline, given an image input.

 * Transform the image into YUV color space.
 * Extract features - spatial, color and HOG corresponding to Y channel